-The GBI membership is a committed group of respected multinational corporations operating in diverse industries and geographies.
-We believe that the potential of GBI members embedding respect for human rights in business activities everywhere is wide-reaching and profound.
+GBI is made up of a committed group of respected multinational corporations with operations in diverse industries and regions.
+GBI members are working to embed respect for human rights in their business and operations.

-Individually and collectively, GBI members can positively impact the day-to-day realities of hundreds of millions of people, and contribute to sustainable development in thousands of communities and to economies around the world.
-As major multinationals, GBI members are well-placed to drive positive standards, policy and practice within their industries.
+As major multinationals, GBI’s members are well-placed to drive positive standards, policy and practice within their industries.
+Individually and collectively, they can positively impact the day-to-day realities of hundreds of millions of people and contribute to sustainable development in thousands of communities and to economies around the world.

 “GBI is consistently the best practice-sharing, peer learning program I’m part of.
 The quality of both the leaders of the program and the participants is such that, when you walk in and start a dialogue on a particular issue, you’re starting at a level where whatever you’re discussing is something you can immediately use back at your worksite and within your program.”Paul Lalli, Global Counsel – Labor and Human Rights, GE

 “GBI brings together the best and brightest minds in the world of business and human rights around one trusting table.
 The level of trust makes GBI not only a source of knowledge and best practice, but most importantly a generator of empowerment.
 Coming to GBI and learning from each other really helps bring a genuine conversation about opportunities, challenges and real, tangible solutions, not just a generic reiteration of the UNGPs – we all know them by heart – but through GBI we focus on how to bring them to life in a way that is practical and successful.”Caroline Meledo, Corporate Responsibility Manager, EMEA, Hilton